solokeys/solo1-cli/README.md

-# Nitro-python
+# pynitrokey

-A command line interface for the Nitrokey FIDO2.
-Work in progress.
+A command line interface for the Nitrokey FIDO2 and Nitrokey Start.

-This is a fork of https://github.com/solokeys/solo-python (see [README-parent.md](README-parent.md)).

 ## Current state
 Project is in alpha stage, not meant yet to be used by end-users (not everything was tested), although almost all features should work out-of-the-box.
 The strings referring to the device were not changed yet as well.